Perfecting the Petite Patio

 3. List and prioritize each outdoor project you want before you research and solicit estimates.

 We have developed the Worksheet – Patio Development Budget and Project Guide to assist you in determining your budget.
-Buy the Worksheet here.
-See a sample by clicking the link below:
+Get the Worksheet here.

 There are some additional things to consider to get to a final budget number, priority list, and project plan, which we identify later in this post.